Preia-Starle/travel-by-locals-web/README.md

 - submit button to save data to local storage
 - successful submit popup alert + timer for redirect
 - onsubmit redirect to display information for the user to review
-- button to clear storage and go back to the main page (and repeat if desired)
+- button to clear storage and go back to the main page (and repeat the process if desired)
 - dummy button to save user input into a database

 Backlog: